kingeroyal/ChatGPT-Gen-9-Expansion/README.md

 Burning Bulware is a Status Fire type move with 10 PP. This move doesn't make contact.
 Move Description: "The user’s intensely hot fur protects it from attacks and also burns any attacker that makes direct contact with it."
 Burning Bulwark protects the user from all effects of physical and special moves that target it during the turn it is used.
 If Burning Bulwark blocks an attack that would make contact with the user, the attacker becomes burned (unless they are immune).
 (Moves that are blocked do not activate other effects that require making contact, like Rocky Helmet or Rough Skin.)
 If the user goes last in the turn, the move will fail.
 The chance that Burning Bulwark will succeed also drops each time the user successfully and consecutively uses Endure, any protection move that only affects the user, Quick Guard, or Wide Guard.
 Each time, the chance of success is divided by 3.
 Some moves will do damage through Burning Bulwark.
 Moves that break protection, like Feint, will do their full damage and remove the effects of Burning Bulwark.
 The Ability Unseen Fist allows contact moves to bypass Burning Bulwark.
 Burning Bulwark is an increased priority move that will go before most attacks in a turn.

 Blood Moon is a Special Normal type move with 140 Power 100% Accuracy and 10 PP. This move doesn't make contact.
 Move Description: "The user unleashes the full brunt of its spirit from a full moon that shines as red as blood.
 This move can't be used twice in a row."
 The user cannot select Blood Moon in succession unless the move failed.
 If the player attempts to use Blood Moon twice in a row, they will be prevented from doing so, and will be allowed to select another move.
 Once another move is used, Blood Moon can be used again.
 If the user cannot select another move (due to Choice items or having no other usable moves), it will use Struggle every other turn.
 Instruct and Sleep Talk allow Blood Moon to be used twice in a row.
 Encore allows Blood Moon to be used twice in a row, but on subsequent turns of the Encore the user will be forced to Struggle.

+Chilling Water is a Special Water type move with 50 Power 100% Accuracy and 20 PP. This move doesn't make contact.
+Move Description: "The user attacks the target by showering it with water that’s so cold it saps the target’s power.
+This also lowers the target’s Attack stat."
+This move secondary effect is lowering the target's attack stat by one stage.

 Raging Bull is a Physical Normal type move with 90 Power 100% Accuracy and 10 PP. This move makes contact.
 Move Description: "The user performs a tackle like a raging bull.
 This move’s type depends on the user’s form.
 It can also break barriers, such as Light Screen and Reflect."
 This move has the secondary effects of breaking through Reflect and Light Screen barriers.
 This move's type depends on the user's form: Normal Form -> Normal Type, Combat Breed -> Combat Type, Blaze Breed -> Fire Type, Aqua Breed -> Water Type.